iossifovlab/gpf/userdocs/administration/configuration/study_and_dataset_section/enrichment.rst

   background.<background model id>.name = <background model name>

 Name of the background model.
-This name override background id in the enrichment configuration parser.
-This property is also used as mapper between background configuration and background class which defines the background model.
+This name overrides the background id in the enrichment configuration parser.
+This property is also used as a mapper between background configuration and background class which defines the background model.